 England

-London as a base for living and creating
+London as a base for staying

-I lived for a month in Shoreditch, one of the city’s most creative areas, with excellent transport links (Northern Line and Overground) and fast access to the centre.
-Exhibitions and intercultural networking evenings are common in London.
+England opened up to me through London – a metropolis that’s ideal for creating, all kinds of events and easy trips to local landmarks.
+I spent a month in Shoreditch, one of the city’s most creative areas, with excellent transport links (the Northern Line and Overground) and fast access to the centre.
+Exhibitions and intercultural networking evenings are relatively common in the city, and one of them took place at the Slovenian Embassy.

 London is incredibly practical for travellers, but also expensive.
 Accommodation in the centre can quickly blow the budget, so it’s worth looking for rooms in shared flats, residences, or areas slightly outside the tourist core.
 Neighbourhoods like Shoreditch, Hackney, Greenwich or Shepherd’s Bush often offer a better balance of price, accessibility and quality of stay.